 And of course, at a time when we feel like we’ve gained way too much (or not enough) pregnancy weight, we just so happen to scroll through photos of perfectly edited pregnant moms who are absolutely glowing.

-Tips to Reduce the Mom Guilt
+Tips to Reduce Feelings of Mom Guilt

 Guess what: You don’t have to cope with everything!
 And you don’t have to feel guilty about everything!
 That’s not your job!
 Everyone feels some degree of mom guilt from the get-go.
 But that doesn’t mean feelings of guilt have to define your motherhood.
-Here are a few tips to focus on the important things and letting go of the guilt.
+Here are a few tips to focus on the important things and let go of the guilt.

 1. Keep Things in Perspective.

 There are things you can control and other things you can’t.
 As hard as it can be not to dwell on those things outside your control, don’t waste your mental energy there!

 When my oldest child was a preschooler and having some now long-forgotten issue at school, I started to go down a negative spiral and feelings of guilt.
 I was talking with my mother, who had successfully raised 5 children, and she stopped me after my first complaining sentence.

 She reminded me that the situation would change soon.
 But if I couldn’t get those fears in check with a preschooler, I’d have even bigger fears and problems as my kids grew up.

 Switching my perspective was definitely a process.
 But when those negative thoughts come sneaking back, I’ll often reframe the temporary situation and focus on how I can be thankful within it.

 You don’t need to suppress your feelings as a mother, but if you have people in your daily life or someone you follow on social media who makes you feel like a failure or bad mother, you might need to widen your social circle.
 A 2017 Norwegian study indicated that women’s self-esteem tends to take a hit during pregnancy and right after a baby comes so all the more reason to surround yourself with positive influences!